 One of the easiest solutions is simply letting the lease expire if you have time to wait.
 This lets the lease run its course, gives the tenant the legal time to move out, and then allows you to do whatever you want with the property before selling it.

 If your tenant is on a fixed lease with an end date that isn’t getting here soon enough, you should consult the lease to see if they are living up to the terms of the lease.
-If they aren’t, you could consider evicting them or terminate the lease with notice.
+If they aren’t, you could consider evicting them or terminating the lease with notice.
 This doesn’t mean that you should lie or make up fake violations, but if the tenant violates the terms due to things like drug use, guests staying too long, or destruction of property, you could have grounds to remove them.
-Be sure to consult Tennessee rental laws and be prepared that they could take you to court over the removal orders.
+Be sure to consult Tennessee rental laws and be prepared for they could take you to court over the removal orders.

-Make Agreement with Tenant
+Make an Agreement with the Tenant

 You can enter into a seller financing agreement with your tenant as an option.
 This means they can use their rent payments as down payments on buying the property.
 This could be a solution if they are interested in buying the house but don’t have the cash right now.
 Of course, you’ll need to be the only owner on the property (or have all owners approve the deal) and you’ll need to get your lender to sign off on the arrangement as well.